List of Six Nations Championship hat-tricks

 Charles Wade, of England, scored the Championship's first hat-trick.

 A hat-trick in rugby union, the scoring of three tries or three drop goals in a single match, has been achieved 55 times in the history of the Six Nations Championship.
 The annual competition, established in 1882, was originally known as the Home Nations Championship and contested between England, Ireland, Scotland and Wales.
 It was expanded to the Five Nations when France joined in 1910, (Note: France were ejected from the competition in 1931 over allegations of professionalism, which was not sanctioned at the time.
 They were re-admitted in 1939.) and then to the Six Nations with the addition of Italy in 2000.

 The first player to achieve the feat was Charles Wade, who was an Australian student at Oxford University when he was called up as a travelling reserve for England's match against Wales.
 When Philip Newton got lost on his way to the match, Wade was instated in his place.
 He scored three tries in England's 2–0 victory, which was the first match of the championship.
-At that time, a try by itself was not worth any points but allowed the team to try and kick a goal.
+At that time, a try by itself was not worth any points but allowed the team to try to kick a goal.
 George Lindsay scored five tries in Scotland's 4–0 win over Wales in 1887, the most tries scored by a single player in a Championship match.